Git and GitHub essentials

-As a contributor to Docs content you will interact with multiple tools and processes, allowing you to work in parallel with other contributors on the same project, potentially the exact same content, even at the same time.
+As a contributor to Docs content, you will interact with multiple tools and processes.
+You'll work in parallel with other contributors on the same project, potentially the exact same content, even at the same time.
 This is all enabled through Git and GitHub software.

-Git is an open-source version control system, which facilitates this type of project collaboration through distributed version control of files that live in repositories.
+Git is an open-source version control system.
+It facilitates this type of project collaboration through distributed version control of files that live in repositories.
 In essence, Git makes it possible to integrate streams of work done by multiple contributors over time, for a given repository.

-GitHub is a web-based hosting service for Git repositories, such as those used to store Docs.Microsoft.Com content.
-For any given project, GitHub hosts the main repository, from which contributors can make copies for their own work (which you will learn about in Setup your local repository).
-The OPS platform pulls from several main Docs repositories when publishing content to Docs.Microsoft.Com.
+GitHub is a web-based hosting service for Git repositories, such as those used to store docs.microsoft.com content.
+For any project, GitHub hosts the main repository, from which contributors can make copies for their own work.
+(You'll learn about this in Set up your local repository.)
+The OPS platform pulls from several main Docs repositories when it publishes content to docs.microsoft.com.

-If you're familiar with centralized version control systems (such as TFS, SharePoint or Visual SourceSafe), you will notice that Git has a unique contribution workflow and terminology to support its distributed model.
+If you're familiar with centralized version control systems (such as Team Foundation Server, SharePoint, or Visual SourceSafe), you will notice that Git has a unique contribution workflow and terminology to support its distributed model.
 For instance, there is no file locking that is normally associated with check-out/check-in operations.
-As a matter of fact, Git is actually concerned about changes at an even finer level of granularity, comparing files at a byte-by-byte level.
-Git also uses a tiered structure to store and manage content for a project :
+As a matter of fact, Git is concerned about changes at an even finer level, comparing files byte by byte.

-- Branch - contains the actual files/folders that make up a project's content set.
-Branches are used for separation of streams of work (typically referred to as versions), and contributions are always made/scoped to a specific branch.
-All repositories contain a default branch (typically named 'master') and one or more branches destined to be merged back into the 'master' branch.
-The 'master' branch serves as the current version and "single source of truth" for the project, and is the parent from which all other branches in the repository are created.
+- Branch: A unit of storage that contains the files and folders that make up a project's content set.
+Branches separate streams of work (typically referred to as versions).
+Contributions are always made and scoped to a specific branch.
+All repositories contain a default branch (typically named "master") and one or more branches that are destined to be merged back into the master branch.
+The master branch serves as the current version and "single source of truth" for the project.
+It's the parent from which all other branches in the repository are created.

-Contributors interact with Git to update and manipulate repositories at both the local and GitHub level:
+Contributors interact with Git to update and manipulate repositories at both the local and GitHub levels:

 - Locally through tools such as the Git Bash console, which supports Git commands for managing local repositories and communicating with GitHub repositories

-- Via www.github.com which integrates Git to manage reconciliation of contributions flowing back into the main repository.
+- Via www.github.com, which integrates Git to manage the reconciliation of contributions that flow back into the main repository

-Although Docs guidance is based on using GitHub, some teams use Visual Studio Team Service (VSTS) to host Git repositories.
-The VS Team Explorer client provides a GUI for interacting with VSTS repositories, which is an alternative to using Git commands through a command line.
+Although Docs guidance is based on using GitHub, some teams use Visual Studio Team Services to host Git repositories.
+The Visual Studio Team Explorer client provides a GUI for interacting with Team Services repositories, as an alternative to using Git commands through a command line.

-Also, many of the guidelines below were developed as best-practices from years of experience in hosting Azure service content in GitHub, and may be required in some Docs repositories.
+Also, many of the following guidelines were developed as best practices from years of experience in hosting Azure service content in GitHub.
+They might be required in some Docs repositories.

-All workflows begin and end at the GitHub level, where the main repository for any given Docs project is stored.
-As mentioned earlier, contributors create copies for their own use, which are distributed out across multiple computers, and eventually reconciled later back into the project's main GitHub repository.
+All workflows begin and end at the GitHub level, where the main repository for any Docs project is stored.
+The copies that contributors create for their own use are distributed across multiple computers.
+These copies are eventually reconciled back into the project's main GitHub repository.

 Repository conventions and best practices

-Many projects that publish to Docs.Microsoft.Com use a separate private GitHub repository for internal contributors, and a replica public GitHub repository for external contributors.
-Typically, private repositories use the same name as the corresponding public repository, but have a "-pr" suffix.
+Many projects that publish to docs.microsoft.com use a separate private GitHub repository for internal contributors, and a replica public GitHub repository for external contributors.
+Typically, a private repository uses the same name as the corresponding public repository but has a "-pr" suffix.

 For teams that don't support a private repository, all contributions are made to the sole public repository.
-If available though, internal contributors should always contribute to the private repository, which is eventually reconciled with the public version through regular synchronization.
+But internal contributors should always contribute to the private repository if one is available.
+The private repository is eventually reconciled with the public version through regular synchronization.

-You will typically find a main "articles" directory off the root of the repository, which contains a set of subdirectories with articles formatted as Markdown files that use an .md extension.
+articles directory off the root of the repository.
+The articles directory contains a set of subdirectories.
+Articles in the subdirectories are formatted as Markdown files that use an .md extension.
 Some repositories that support multiple services use a generic

 /articles subdirectory, such as the https://github.com/microsoft/Azure-Docs repository.
-Others may use a service-specific name, such as the https://github.com/microsoft/IntuneDocs repository which uses
+Others might use a service-specific name, such as the https://github.com/microsoft/IntuneDocs repository, which uses

 Within the root of this directory, you can find general articles that relate to the overall service or product.
-And typically, you can then find a another series of subdirectories, which match the features/services or common scenarios.
-For instance, Azure "Virtual Machine" articles are in the
+And typically, you can then find another series of subdirectories that match the features/services or common scenarios.
+For instance, Azure "virtual machine" articles are in the

-/virtual-machines subdirectory, the Intune "Understand & Explore" articles are in the
+/virtual-machines subdirectory, and Intune "understand and explore" articles are in the

-/media subdirectory for corresponding media files, inside which are images used by articles that have image references.
+/media subdirectory for corresponding media files.
+Media files contain images used by articles that have image references.